Stephen Powers (artist): Arrest

-In December 1999 Powers was charged with six counts of criminal mischief.
+In December 1999, Powers was charged with six counts of criminal mischief.
 Powers contends that the arrest was politically motivated.
-The arrest in his home took place after he had participated in a protest, conceived by artist Joey Skaggs, against New York City Mayor Rudolph Giuliani's attempt to shut down a controversial art show Sensation at the Brooklyn Museum.
-During the protest, Powers and others threw fake elephant dung at a caricature of then Mayor Rudy Giuliani.
-Powers painted the caricature for the protest.
-Powers pled guilty to one charge because he was "ready to grow on.”
+The arrest took place in his home, after he had participated in a protest conceived by artist Joey Skaggs, against New York City Mayor Rudolph Giuliani's attempt to shut down a controversial art show, Sensation, at the Brooklyn Museum.
+During the protest, Powers and others threw fake elephant dung at a caricature of Giuliani, which Powers had painted for the protest.
+Powers pled guilty to one charge, saying he was "ready to grow on."

-A New York Times editorial criticized the Giuliani administration for its secrecy in the case, but also dismissed Powers as a self-promoter.
-TheVillage Voice sympathized with Powers: "it's truly scary to think that if you invite people to throw artificial dung at a portrait of the mayor ... the police will raid your apartment."
-The article was also critical of Power's graffiti status, describing him as an egotistical, careerist "celebrity offender".
+An editorial in The New York Times criticized the Giuliani administration for its secrecy in the case, but also dismissed Powers as a self-promoter.
+TheVillage Voice sympathized with Powers: "it's truly scary to think that if you invite people to throw artificial dung at a portrait of the mayor [...] the police will raid your apartment."
+However, the article was also critical of Powers' graffiti status, describing him as an egotistical, careerist "celebrity offender".
 Powers ultimately performed five days of community service.